Exploring Bombay Beach: The Almost Ghost Town by the Salton Sea, CA

 Enter the End

 Things changed quickly for this community.
-The environmental problems of the 60's combined with the flooding of the 70's proved almost fatal to this community, As the Salton began dying so did Bombay Beach.
-Plans, money, and developers disappeared and the settlement entered a phase best described as 'an almost ghost town'.
+The environmental issues of the 1960s, along with the flooding of the 1970s, nearly devastated it.
+As the Salton began dying so did Bombay Beach.
+Plans, money, and developers vanished and the settlement entered a phase best described as 'an almost ghost town'.

-At this tipping point in time, the story of Bombay Beach became one of survival.
+At this tipping point, the story of Bombay Beach became one of survival.
 Residents left in droves; many abandoning their homes with their furniture and possessions still inside.
 The population plummeted from 991 residents in 1990 to just 231 hearty souls in 2020.

 The 30-year exodus left scores of deserted business, homes, and trailers.
 Bombay Beach became a favorite of tourists, social media influencers, travel bloggers, journalists, and photographers looking for the next new and unusual location to promote.

-Film-makers were drawn to the apocalyptic landscape that was located so close to LA.
-For under $1,000 per month, studios could rent entire sections of the community to use as back drops for horror movies and Armageddon themed films.
+Filmmakers were attracted to the apocalyptic scenery situated so close to LA.
+For less than $1,000 a month, studios could rent entire areas of the community to serve as backdrops for horror movies and films with Armageddon themes.

 Much of the infrastructure was left to corrode and collapse in place.

-Piles of disintegrating concrete, rotting wood and rusted metal are all that remain of the marina and boat ramps.
-Most Southern Californians wrote off Bombay Beach as a post-apocalyptic mess and awaited its ultimate demise.
+All that is left of the marina and boat ramps are heaps of disintegrating concrete, rotting wood, and corroded metal.
+Most Southern Californians wrote off Bombay Beach as a post-apocalyptic disaster and awaited its ultimate demise

-But the diehards remained, refusing to give up on their tracts of land.
-They were either too poor to move out or too attached to the history of the area to leave.
-They vehemently rejected being labeled a 'poverty-tourism destination'.
+However, the diehards stayed, refusing to give up on their tracts of land.
+They were either too poor to move or too connected to the history of the area to leave.
+They vehemently reject being labeled a 'poverty-tourism destination'.
+Among these few were the owners of the Ski Inn.

 If graffiti is a form of artistic expression associated with the universal struggle of life, then Bombay Beach was the perfect 'blank canvas' waiting to be bombed by urban artists.

-The art scene was not as grand and sophisticated as it is in Valparaiso, Chile but the murals stood in sharp contract to the decaying structures and barren Sonoran Desert landscape surrounding this community.
+While the art scene wasn't as grand and sophisticated as in Valparaiso, Chile the murals starkly contrasted with the decaying buildings and the barren Sonoran Desert landscape surrounding this community.

 Bombay Beach embraced the street art and the opportunity to redefine itself as a 'desert art and performance hub'.
-The arts may not have looked as promising as the beaches and marinas of the 1950's but to long-term residents it was worth the gamble.
+While the arts might not have seemed as appealing as the beaches and marinas of the 1950s, long-term residents believed it was a worthwhile risk.

-The next big step forward occurred in 2016 when Tao Ruspoli, an Italian prince and filmmaker, Stefan Ashkenazy, owner of the Petit Ermitage Hotel, and Lily Johnson-White, a public art producer of the Johnson & Johnson family, organized the first Bombay Beach Biennale.
-These three cofounders sought to establish a 'renegade celebration of art, music, and philosophy by transforming abandoned housing, vacant lots, and decaying shoreline into a unique canvas for creative expression.'
-The goal was to create something out of nothing!
+The next significant advancement happened in 2016 when Tao Ruspoli, an Italian prince and filmmaker, Stefan Ashkenazy, owner of the Petit Ermitage Hotel, and Lily Johnson-White, a public art producer from the Johnson & Johnson family, launched the first Bombay Beach Biennale.
+These three founders aimed to create a 'renegade celebration of art, music, and philosophy by turning abandoned houses, empty lots, and the deteriorating shoreline into a distinctive canvas for creative expression.'
+The objective was to make something from nothing!

-Each spring, with the exception of the 2020 when the event was cancelled due to the pandemic, Ruspoli, Ashkenazy and Lily-Johnson have convinced renowned artists, philosophers, and creators across many mediums to donate their time and talents to participate in this volunteer-led event.
-Their focus is on the community aspect — coming together because of a shared passion for art and the written word, not because anyone is being paid to be there.
-Themes for the Biennale have included 'Chaos Theory', 'Questioning Hierarchy', 'Decay', and 'The Way the Future Used to Be'.
-The best way to describe the Biennale - think Coachella Music Festival without the corporate hype, sponsorships and $1,000 VIP passes.
+Every spring, except for 2020 when the event was canceled due to the pandemic, Ruspoli, Ashkenazy, and Lily-Johnson have successfully persuaded renowned artists, philosophers, and creators from various fields to volunteer their time and talents for this event.
+The emphasis is on community — gathering together out of a shared love for art and literature, rather than for financial compensation.
+Past themes of the Biennale have included 'Chaos Theory', 'Questioning Hierarchy', 'Decay', and 'The Way the Future Used to Be'.
+Imagine the Biennale as a Coachella Music Festival without the corporate hype, sponsorships, and $1,000 VIP passes.

 As a group, Ashkenazy and friends own more than 40 lots which they endow to artists, imploring them to treat the corroded beach town as their canvas.
 In return, every year over 100 art exhibits are created for the event.
 Many have become permanent installation for year-round enjoyment.
 Click on the link for more information on the Bombay Beach Biennale Art Festival.
 Below are a few of the exhibits we visited.